ouspg/CryptoCourse/README.md

 Programming and command-line usage skills are required.

-Some of the exercises require access to the Linux environment. macOS might be suitable as well, but not fully tested.
+Some of the exercises require access to the Linux environment. macOS might be suitable as well for many tasks, but not fully tested.
+Some assignments include pre-compiled binaries, and those require Linux environment with recent glibc library.

 Required software: